LuLi0077/AI/Isolation/StudyNotes.md

 6. It's better to be player 2.
 If player 1 doesn't take the center square, then player 2 should.

 7. Good book of openning moves -> equvilant moves and hash table to search efficiently -> limit time: minmax, iterative depening, alpha-beta pruning -> evaluation functions

+8. How to come up with good heuristic?